Duxy1996/Wedding/README.md

 ## Fonts ❤️

 The fonts and colors are very important for transmitting emotions and feelings.
 Green is the main color; it conveys peace, relaxation, and joy.
 This shade of green is typical of Ireland's grassfields.
-Additionally, gold is used for the titles, complemented by the fonts "**BreamcatcherRg**", "**GoldroomD** and **Lato**," which draw inspiration from the Art Deco style.
+Additionally, gold is used for the titles, complemented by the fonts "**BreamcatcherRg**", "**GoldroomD**" and "**Lato**" which draw inspiration from the Art Deco style.

+Art Deco is a decorative style from the 1920s–30s characterized by bold geometric shapes, rich colors, and luxurious materials.

 Link to [breamcatcher](https://www.dafont.com/es/breamcatcher.font)